Sharesale

 Key Takeaways:

-– Brian De Palma's 1998 film “Snake Eyes” faced a of challenges, changing its climactic finale from a tidal wave to a controversial scene.
+– Brian De Palma’s 1998 film “Snake Eyes” faced a series of production challenges, changing its climactic finale from a tidal wave to a controversial suicide scene.

 – Paramount’s heavy reshoot requirement resulted from a poor test screening audience response.